barneycarroll/patchinko/README.md

 The 2nd works on a more functional basis: the `target`s of each operation are left intact and any changes result in new objects being produced as the result of each operation.
 This is the immutable approach.

-#### ☝️ Why does it matter?
+> #### ☝️ Why does it matter?

-If you're using Patchinko to monkey-patch an arbitrary third party API, you almost certainly want to mutate it: complex APIs may use 'instanceof' and equality reference checks internally; if you're patching a class / prototypal construct with internal and external references across the code-base, you need to preserve those references in order for everything to work as expected.
+> If you're using Patchinko to monkey-patch an arbitrary third party API, you almost certainly want to mutate it: complex APIs may use 'instanceof' and equality reference checks internally; if you're patching a class / prototypal construct with internal and external references across the code-base, you need to preserve those references in order for everything to work as expected.

-But if you're using Patchinko to make changes to a data structure that's the sole business of your application's data model, that kind of stuff shouldn't be necessary - you can and should certainly avoid those patterns (they're complex and brittle!).
+> But if you're using Patchinko to make changes to a data structure that's the sole business of your application's data model, that kind of stuff shouldn't be necessary - you can and should certainly avoid those patterns (they're complex and brittle!).
 In this scenario, creating new objects instead of mutating old ones can make the development & debugging process significantly easier:

-* Because the result of each patch operation is a new entity, you can store the results as new references and compare them later on.
+> * Because the result of each patch operation is a new entity, you can store the results as new references and compare them later on.
 This can be useful when you want to see how a model has changed step by step over the course of several operations.
-* Because nested structures within the patched entity that *haven't* been individually patched will retain their old identity, you an use [memoization](https://en.wikipedia.org/wiki/Memoization) to avoid unnecessary reactive computations.
-Traditionally this has been touted as a method for reactive Javascript applications - in particular virtual DOM libraries like [Mithril](https://mithril.js.org/) - to increase performance by skipping wasteful recomputations; but IMO the salient advantage of this functionality is for debugging - you can set breakpoints far downstream in an application call graph and only pause script execution if and when change has occured.
+> * Because nested structures within the patched entity that *haven't* been individually patched will retain their old identity, you an use [memoization](https://en.wikipedia.org/wiki/Memoization) to avoid unnecessary reactive computations.
+Traditionally this has been touted as a method for reactive Javascript applications - in particular virtual DOM libraries like [Mithril](https://mithril.js.org/) - to increase performance by skipping wasteful recomputations; but the salient advantage of this functionality is for debugging - you can set breakpoints far downstream in an application call graph and only pause script execution if and when change has occured.

-*As with all purported defensive 'best practices' in the name of performance - in the absence of any known quantities - the ability for the authors and readers of code to reason & interact with it lucidly should always be more pertinent in the architecture of code than notional theories of what the computer might prefer.*
+> *When it comes to any defensive 'best practice' for the sake of performance - in the absence of any qualifiable evidence - the ability for authors & readers to reason & interact with the code lucidly should always be more jusdged more important to the architecture of code than any theories about what the computer might prefer.*

 # Where?

-Supplied as ECMAScript modules (esm) or as script files with CommonJS module exports and unscoped top-level references.
-Available on [npm](https://npmjs.org/package/patchinko) & [UNPKG cdn](https://unpkg.com/patchinko).
-Patchinko's entry points import and export all APIs according to the environment module support: it is always preferable to explicitly reference the path of the desired API.
+Supplied as ECMAScript modules (ESM) with the `.mjs` extension, and as script files with CommonJS module exports and unscoped top-level references with `.js` extensions.
+Available on [NPM](https://npmjs.org/package/patchinko) & [UNPKG cdn](https://unpkg.com/patchinko).
+Patchinko's entry points `import` and `export` *all* APIs according to the environment module support: it is always preferable to explicitly reference the path of the desired API.

 In Node: